infinum/eightshift-docs/website/forms/php/filters/block/form/result-output-parts.md

 title: Result output parts
 ---

-Allows modifying form result output parts data using API to toggle the correct shortcode on the frontend based on the users input.
-Used in `esFormsROIP` shortcode.
+Allows modifying _Form result output parts_ using an API to change which shortcode is output on the frontend, based on the user input.

+Used by the `esFormsROIP` shortcode.

 ```php
 add_filter('es_forms_integrations_form_result_output_parts', 'getIntegrationResultOutputParts', 10, 3);